lexibank/hubercolumbian/README.md

 # CLDF dataset derived from Huber and Reed's "Comparative Vocabulary" from 1992

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Huber, R. Q. and Reed, R. B. 1992.
 Vocabulario comparativo: palabras selectas de lenguas indígenas de Colombia [Comparative vocabulary.
 Selected words from the indigeneous languages of Columbia].
 Santafé de Bogota: Asociatión Instituto Lingüístico de Verano.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY-4.0 license